diegovalle/drug-war-interactive-map/readme.md

 English = [http://www.diegovalle.net/drug-war-map.html](http://www.diegovalle.net/drug-war-map.html)
 Spanish = [http://www.diegovalle.net/mapa-guerra-narco.html](http://www.diegovalle.net/mapa-guerra-narco.html)

-Instructions to deploy:
+Getting Started:

 * change the location of your server (where you've placed shorten.php) for shortening links in the file shortner.js
 * modify shorten.php to include your free bit.ly api key and username
-* Modify the makefile to include the locations of Yahoo's YUI Compressor and Google's Closure Compiler
+* Modify the makefile to include the locations of Yahoo's YUI Compressor
+* Make sure you have node.js and have hogan installed ("npm install hogan.js")
-* make all
+* make all or make debug will create the files in the gh-pages sub directory

 The highways are stored in 3 fusion tables: